-Phaik Ai draws on more than 15 years of corporate leadership experience across the technology, art, tourism and media industry.
+Phaik Ai draws on more than 15 years of corporate leadership experience across the technology, arts, culture, tourism and media industries.

-As the former APAC and Middle East GM for a leading US-based mobile technology company, Phaik Ai built and led a commercially successful global team that saw the revenue grow 5X during her tenure.
-Deeply rooted in the belief that ‘if you take care of your people, your people will take care of your business’, she developed her passion and love for organisational and human capital development, cementing her belief that it is possible to build a happy yet productive workforce upon the foundation of inclusive and empathetic leadership.
+As the former GM (APAC and Middle East) for a leading UK-based cultural tourism business, Phaik Ai built and led a commercially successful regional team that saw revenue grow 5X during her tenure.
+It was during this time that she developed her passion for organisational and human capital development and became a champion of inclusive and compassionate leadership.

-Other organisations she has worked for include Discovery Inc., National Arts Council of Singapore and the Greater London Authority.
+Other organisations she has worked at include Discovery Inc., National Arts Council of Singapore and the Greater London Authority.

-Today, Phaik Ai advises clients on their diversity and inclusion agenda as well as helping them to create a psychologically safe workplace for everyone to thrive in.
+Her love for languages has led her to work as an interpreter and translator in London and Singapore.
+Today, as a bilingual consultant and trainer, Phaik Ai advises and trains clients on their diversity and inclusion agenda, helping them to create a psychologically safe workplace where everyone thrives.

 After living in the UK, Spain and Malaysia, Phaik Ai now calls Singapore home.
-In her spare time, she enjoys practising her handwriting, playing the piano, reading Chinese classical poetry and learning about positive parenting with her son.
-Phaik Ai holds an MA in Media and Communications Management from Middlesex University, London.
+She holds an MA in Media and Communications Management from Middlesex University, London.